Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-480/Misc/Running-to-Documentation/running-to-documentation.md

-This page details how to turn this courses running documentation recorded in Google docs to markdown documentation:
+This page details how to turn this courses running documentation recorded in Google docs to markdown documentation (refer to image fixer to fix bad images):

 1. Download document as a .docx file from Google drive